-A strong resume is vital to market yourself for a new job — are you confident that yours is the best it can be?
-In less than half a second, a Google search for “resume writing advice” yields 63 million results.
-Instead of scrolling through an endless sea of information, here are 10 strategic essentials for what you should — and shouldn’t – do to ensure your resume makes the strongest possible first impression.
+A strong resume is vital to market yourself for a new job -- are you confident that yours is the best it can be?
+In less than half a second, a Google search for “resume writing advice” yields over 93 million results.
+Instead of scrolling through an endless sea of information, here are 10 strategic essentials for what you should -- and shouldn't -- do to ensure your resume makes the strongest possible first impression.

 If you apply for a job that doesn’t match your outlined objective, you’re communicating that this isn’t the job you want.
 Not to mention, objective statements are outdated.
 Instead, capture someone's attention with a compelling and informative overview of who you are, what you’ve accomplished and what your key strengths are.

 Beginning with “Responsible for” and listing 10 duties doesn't frame your experience well.
 Instead, describe the impact you’ve made, e.g., you designed business development strategies that expanded market presence and regional footprint, or developed partnerships that drove customer acquisition.
 If stuck, talk it out with a trusted colleague or professional who may hear things differently and help translate your experience into language that's valuable to potential employers.